zzybluebell/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: **Note:**
-* A member cannot make multiple reservations on the same day.
+* A member cannot make multiple reservations for the same day.
 * The maximum amount of reservations is `999999`.
 </div>